 On July 23, 2015, Timberlawn Mental Health System ("Timberlawn") received notification from CMS of its intent to terminate Timberlawn's Medicare provider agreement effective August 7, 2015.
 This notification resulted from surveys conducted which alleged that Timberlawn was out of compliance with conditions of participation required for participation in the Medicare/Medicaid program.
 We filed a request for expedited administrative appeal with the U.S. Department of Health and Human Services, Departmental Appeals Board, Civil Remedies Division, seeking review and reversal of the termination action.
 In conjunction with the administrative appeal, we filed litigation in the U.S District Court for the Northern District of Texas seeking a temporary restraining order and preliminary injunction to have the termination stayed pending the conclusion of the administrative appeal.
 The trial court denied Timberlawn's request for a temporary restraining order and dismissed the case.
 Timberlawn's provider agreement was terminated effective August 14, 2015.
 In September, 2015 Timberlawn reached an agreement with CMS relative to its reapplication to the Medicare/Medicaid program.
 In exchange, Timberlawn agreed to dismiss its administrative appeal as well as not to pursue an appeal of the decision of the trial court.
 During this time, Timberlawn has remained open.
-In December, 2015, Timberlawn received notice from the Texas Department of State Health Services of its intent to revoke Timberlawn's license and impose an administrative penalty.
-We have appealed and are contesting the proposed revocation and fine.
-In January, 2016, Timberlawn submitted its application for re-enrollment into the Medicare/Medicaid program.
-Although the operating results of Timberlawn did not have a material impact on our consolidated results of operations or financial condition for the six-month period ended June 30, 2016 or the year ended December 31, 2015, the termination of Timberlawn's provider agreement has had a material adverse effect on the faci
+In December, 2015, Timberlawn received notice from the Texas Department of State Health Services ("TDSHS") of its intent to revoke Timberlawn's license and impose an administrative penalty.
+We appealed and contested the proposed revocation and fine.
+We recently reached a settlement with TDSHS which resulted in their withdrawal of the intent to revoke Timberlawn's license and a reduced administrative penalty.
+Also during the third quarter of 2016, Timberlawn successfully completed all requirements of the settlement agreement with CMS which included passing the second of two required inspections.
+As a result, Timberlawn has been reenrolled in the Medicare program effective September 21, 2016.
+Although the operating results of Timberlawn did not have a material impact on our consolidated results of operations or financial condition for the nine-month period ended September 30, 2016 or the year ended December 31, 2015, the termination of Timberlawn's provider agreement has had a material adverse effect on the facility's results of operations and financial condition.